signalfx/signalfx-go-tracing/RELEASING.md

     make add-tag tag=<new tag>
     ```

-2. Push tags to the upstream remote (not your fork: `github.com/open-telemetry/opentelemetry-go.git`).
+2. Push tags to the upstream remote (not your fork): `github.com/signalfx/signalfx-go-tracing.git`.
-    Make sure you push all sub-modules as well.

     ```sh
     make push-tag tag=<new tag> remote=upstream